juanjoDiaz/serverless-plugin-warmup/README.md

 * Invoke the functions that it should warm (and only those)
 * Create and attach elastic network interfaces (ENIs) which is necessary if deploying to a VPC

-The default role looks like:
+The default role for each warmer looks like:

 ```yaml
 resources: